Skip to main content

 • Keep device cool: avoid charging while playing and reduce brightness.

-These align with the performance tips in optimizing FPS for emulator gaming on iOS.
+These align with the performance tips in optimize Android emulator FPS on iOS.

 Preventive Habits